Cyanotype: History

 As with all of his photographic inventions, Herschel did not patent his cyanotype process.
 Chemist George Thomas Fisher Jr. quickly disseminated information on the new medium internationally in his popular 50-page manual Photogenic manipulation in 1843, containing plain instructions in the theory and practice of the arts of photography: calotype, cyanotype, ferrotype, chrysotype, anthotype, daguerreotype, and thermography, which the following year was translated into German and Dutch.
 The medium was immediately taken up and perfected by notable photographic practitioners of the time, including William Henry Fox Talbot and Henry Bosse.
 The latter, in making fine presentation albums of bridges and structural steel, foresaw an appropriate effect in colour; the intense blues of his refined cyanotypes from large glass plates were printed on fine French paper 37 cm x 43.6 cm, and watermarked Johannot et Cie.
 Annonay, aloe's satin and leather bound.

 Commercial use came only in 1872, the year after Herschel's death.
 Marion and Company of Paris were first to market the cyanotype, under the proprietary name of "Ferro-prussiate", for reprography of plans and technical drawings and to advantage due to its low cost and simplicity of processing, which required only water.
 In this application and with the manufacture of blueprint papers, it remained the dominant reprographic process until the 1940s.
 During the 217-day Siege of Mafeking of the town of Mafeking (Mafikeng) in South Africa during the Second Boer War from October 1899, the process was used to print stamps and banknotes.
+Unlike many nineteenth-century photographic processes that became obsolete, cyanotype remained in continuous use through the twentieth century due to its widespread adoption for architectural and engineering blueprints and its later revival among artists and alternative-process photographers.

 The simple technology of the cyanotype, though, remained accessible in the nonindustrial realm and contributed to folk art; Francois Brunet notes the cyanotypes on cloth used by American home quilt-makers after 1880, and Geoffrey Batchen cites 30 or more early cyanotyped family snapshots on cloth, sewn into pillow slips or quilts, in the collection of Eastman House.
 Sandra Sider perpetuates this tradition in her own quilt-making and as a proponent for increased museum acquisitions of art quilts.

 The cyanotype produced negatives, reversing the darks and lights of the image or object exposed on it, but Herschel also contrived a version, though more complex, to produce positives, which he hoped would aid in his ambition to achieve images of full natural colour.
 Its difficulties were overcome by Henri Pellet in 1877 in his gum arabic iron cyanofer direct positive photographic tracing method, which he commercialised.